-- Place a piece of Velcro tape on the back of each word and a piece on the bottom of each animal card leaving enough space so that the word strips do not overlap.
+- Place a piece of Velcro tape on the back of each word and a corresponding piece on the bottom of each animal card, leaving enough space so that the word strips do not overlap.

-Step 1: During group time, read and discuss the book.
-Then show the children the animal cards with the words attached.
-Explain to the children that the words are the specific animal name for the mother and animal baby.
+Step 1: During group time, read and discuss Does a Kangaroo Have a Mother, Too?
+Then show students the animal cards with the vocabulary words attached.
+Explain to students that the words are the specific animal names for the mother and the baby animal.

-Step 2: Read each card and the corresponding words with the children.
-Ask the children to compare the animal vocabulary cards.
+Step 2: Read each card and the corresponding words with students.
+Ask students to compare the animal vocabulary cards.
 How many of the cards have similar words?
 Which words have they heard before?
 How have they heard these words used?
 Which words were new words?

-Step 3: Invite small groups of children to take turns playing with the cards.
+Step 3: Invite small groups of students to take turns playing with the cards.
 Remove all of the word strips from each animal card.
 Place the words in a pile.
-Children can take turns choosing a word and attaching it to the appropriate animal card.
+Have students take turns choosing a word and attaching it to the appropriate animal card.

-Step 4: Place the animal cards and words with the book for children to use and refer to during work time.
+Step 4: Place the animal cards and words with the book for students to use and refer to during work time.